How to Turn Radio Show Into Podcast: Why Recording Your Radio Shows as Podcasts Is Essential in 2026

 • Evergreen sponsorship opportunities

 According to IAB, podcast advertising revenue continues to grow year-over-year, reinforcing the importance of on-demand inventory.
+This creates a win-win when sponsors are matched to evergreen podcast episodes instead of only live slots.

 From Manual Workflows to Automation